paulghill/Outlook-AutosaveAttachments/README.md

 overwrite the file each time it is saved, so a unique identifer needs to be used to prevent this.
 You can, of course, use your own method for naming the save file for the attachments.

-I will post a video when possible on how to use this script if you are not familiar with coding but need use of this.

 ### Tutorials

 Installation:  https://youtu.be/vg45ifYd-Co